mirabor/AIdvocatAR/README.md

 - clone the repo
 - plug in and build

-*might add backend  later but firebase is currently not implememented. don't do the below if not using firebase!*
+*might add backend  later but firebase is currently not implememented. don't do the below steps if not using firebase!*
 - go to the project directory
 - (if firebase used) run the following command to create podfile
 ```bash